 Restaurant SEO: 7 Tips To Boost Your Organic Performance

-• Organic search and referral traffic “are the largest and most effective sources of marketing ROI for brands,” according to Semrush.
-If people are looking for a new place to eat, a Google search is likely to be their starting point.
+• It drives high ROI.
+Traffic from organic and referral channels “are the largest and most effective sources of marketing ROI for brands,” according to Semrush.

-• Customers are 70% more likely to visit and 50% more likely to consider purchasing from businesses with a complete Business Profile.
-So you want your restaurant to show up prominently in search results with a well-optimized, completed profile.
+• Visibility builds trust.
+Customers are 70% more likely to visit and 50% more likely to make a purchase from businesses with a complete Google Business Profile.

 By optimizing your online visibility, you present your restaurant as a credible, legitimate business that customers can trust to deliver a good experience.
 This puts you in a prime position to turn searchers into diners and diners into repeat customers.